wp-plugins/ibeducator/readme.txt

 5. **Pages** - Assign the pages that will be used by the plugin.

 == Changelog ==

+= 1.3.2 =
+* Improved the user registration system/API (the payment page), added the user registration actions and filters.
+Some user registration form error messages have been changed (the payment page).
+* Added the [courses] shortcode.
+* Refactored the admin settings code.
+* Adding 'current-menu-item' class to a menu item that has URL of the courses archive.
+* Added the options to alter the courses and lessons slugs in Settings > Permalinks.
+* Don't pause the student's course entries when the current membership is extended with the same membership level.
+* Added the 'ib-edu-lesson-locked' to the single lesson's HTML container if the student did not register for the appropriate course.
+* Added the functions to get the adjacent lessons and their links: ib_edu_get_adjacent_lesson, ib_edu_get_adjacent_lesson_link.
+* Added the previous/next links to the single lesson template.
+* Added a couple of new action/filter hooks.

 = 1.3.1 =
 * Fixed the "Table 'wp_ibeducator_members' doesn't exist" error.